 - Seizures, communication problems and intellectual disabilities are common in CP CASES.

 Since CP is associated with the brain damage, it can as well affect other brain functions such as:

 - Hearing loss

-- Difficulty is swallowing or sucking of food into the lungs
+- The difficulty is swallowing or sucking food into the lungs

 - Gastroesophageal reflux or sudden spitting up of food.

 - Speech problem

 - Tooth decay